huangr0867/transactions_tracker/README.md

-# Getting Started with Create React App
+# Transactions Tracker

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and created using yarn.

-## Available Scripts
+## Available Scripts for yarn

 In the project directory, you can run: